 Applications Open for Tallahassee Small Business Executive Program

-The SBEP helps for-profit business leaders work on their business while accommodating their busy schedule.
-Participants learn the Business Model Canvas and are given other tools to emerge as stronger leaders ready to capitalize on business opportunities.
-They also are exposed to industry experts in marketing, exit strategy, financial analysis and more.
-A total of 24 participants from non-competing businesses will be accepted into the two-month program.
+The SBEP helps for-profit small business owners and CEOs work on their business while accommodating their busy schedules.
+Taught by industry experts, participants learn the Business Model Canvas and are given additional tools to emerge as stronger leaders ready to capitalize on business opportunities.
+The program helps identify clear and focused strategies in marketing, exit strategy, financial analysis and more.

-For more information about the Jim Moran Institute for Global Entrepreneurship’s North Florida Operations, including other programs and events, contact Mike Campbell at email@example.com.
+For more information about the Jim Moran Institute for Global Entrepreneurship’s North Florida Operations, including additional programs and events, contact Stephanie Royal at email@example.com.

 About the Jim Moran Institute for Global Entrepreneurship